project-chip/connectedhomeip/src/lwip/patches/README.md

 -   patch file: rio_patch_updated.patch
 -   savannah link: https://savannah.nongnu.org/patch/?10114

-Troubleshooting: The patch uses the ip6_addr_net_eq function, which is a recent API change on upstream LwIP.
-The previous version of this function is ip6_addr_netcmp, so this function call may need to be replaced on older forks.
+Troubleshooting: The patch uses the `ip6_addr_net_eq` function, which is a recent API change on upstream LwIP.
+The previous version of this function is `ip6_addr_netcmp`, so this function call may need to be replaced on older forks.

 ## Important upstream patches

-### Malformed neighbour solicitation packet fix
+### Malformed neighbor solicitation packet fix

 -   issue raised here
     https://github.com/project-chip/connectedhomeip/issues/9791